tamino-martinius/node-next-model-knex-connector/README.md

 select "users".* from "users" where (("name" = 'foo') and ("age" = 18))
 ~~~

+The special properties can also chained with other `where` queries.

 ~~~js
 User.where({ $and: [
   { name: 'foo' },